The Quick Verdict

 Who Should Choose Which?

-- You're a blogger, podcaster, course creator, or newsletter writer building an audience
+- You're a blogger, podcaster, course creator, or newsletter writer who needs email tools built around audience growth

-- You want a free plan that supports 1,000 subscribers rather than 500
+- You want a free plan that supports up to 1,000 subscribers instead of the 500-contact cap elsewhere

-- You need 300+ native integrations for a complex tool stack
+- You need 300-plus native integrations to connect email into a complex existing tool stack